MicrosoftDocs/mslearn-aml-labs/labdocs/Lab02.md

 1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for your workspace; and on the **Compute Instances** tab, ensure your compute instance is running.
 If not, start it.
 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
 3. In the Jupyter home page, in the **Users/mslearn-aml-labs** folder, open the **02-Training_Models.ipynb** notebook.
 Then read the notes in the notebook, running each code cell in turn.

+    > **Tip**: If you cloned the repository previously, and the notebook file is not in the **Users/mslearn-aml-labs** folder, open a new terminal in your Jupyter environment and run the following commands to refresh the lab files:

+    ```bash
+    cd Users/mslearn-aml-labs
+    git pull
+    ```

 > **Important**: When you have finished the lab, close all Jupyter tabs and **Stop** your compute instance to avoid incurring unnecessary costs.